geomedialab/create-subtitles/README.md

 ===================

 - PC: Double-click **pc.bat** (or run it in command line).
 The program will install the required files in a subfolder it will generate called **/files**.
-- Mac: a bash file is currently under development.
-If you are familiar with bash, you may install the virtual environment and activate it manually by copying the commands found in **pc.bat**
+- Mac: There is currently no bash file to run this tool in the terminal.
+If you are familiar with the terminal, you may install the virtual environment and activate it manually by emulating the commands found in **pc.bat** within the terminal.
+Contact the Geomedia Lab if you need assistance.

 Setting up your video and transcript files
 ==========================================